Rudolf August Oetker: Personal life

+In 2014, the Oetker business empire was valued at $12 billion, and each of his eight children inherited an equal share of 12.5%, or about $1.5 billion.
 After discovering Oetker's Nazi past, his children hired a provenance researcher to investigate the origins of his art collection.
 They have begun returning artworks found to be stolen or looted to the heirs of their Jewish owners.
 In 2019 a painting by Carl Spitzweg was restituted to the heirs of Leo Bendel who had been looted and murdered by Nazis.
 The painting had been acquired through the Galerie Heinemann in Munich.